GhayoorUlHaq/pre-populating-watermelon-db/README.md

 # Pre-populating Watermelon DB

-This React Native project demonstrates how to create a SQLite database with static data and migrate it to WatermelonDB on app startup.
+This React Native project demonstrates how we can populate watermelon db from bundled db (sqlite).

 ## Features